zzzzid/IDCA/Readme.md

-# Compiler Auto-tuning through Multiple Phase Learning
+# Compiler Auto-tuning via Critical Flag Selection

 In this repository, we provide our code and the data.